 Will my wife be ordered to leave the UAE after we divorce, thereby taking my children abroad?

 It is a common misconception that a woman will have her visa cancelled and be forced to return to her home country following a divorce in the UAE.
-If both parents agree to remain in the UAE with their children, an ex-wife can apply for an extention to her residence visa for a year from the date of the divorce until she can:
+If both parents agree to remain in the UAE with their children, an ex-wife can apply for an extension to her residence visa for a year from the date of the divorce until she can:

 - obtain a visa independently through work;